 Mat-rush (Lomandra longifolia) is a tough-leafed understorey plant, looking a little like a robust grass clump or a lily.
 Mat-rush leaves have wide tips with usually three little teeth.
 In late spring the flattened flowering spikes are clustered with little white flowers.
 Aboriginal people valued the plant; eating the soft leaf bases and flowers and weaving the strong fibrous leaves into baskets and mats.

 Home to many

-The forests are noisy with birds, especially in spring and early summer when migrant birds arrive to breed.
-Red Wattlebirds (Anthochaera carunculata) are heard cackling raucously.
-The harsh gobbling call of Noisy Friarbird (Philemon conriculatus) can also be heard.
-The continual piping of White-throated Treecreeper (Cormobates leucophaea) can be heard throughout the year.
-The flashing red of Crimsons Rosellas (Platycercus elegans) are often seen in the tree tops.
+The forests are noisy with birds, especially in spring and early summer, when migrant birds arrive to breed.
+Red Wattlebirds (Anthochaera carunculata) cackle raucously.
+The harsh gobbling call of Noisy Friarbird (Philemon conriculatus) can also be heard along with the continual piping of White-throated Treecreeper (Cormobates leucophaea).
+The flashing red of Crimson Rosellas (Platycercus elegans) is often seen in the tree tops.

 Several threatened and declining bird species have been sighted on Mount Ainslie, including:

 - Hooded Robin (Melanodryas cucullata)